 Metabolic syndrome is a collection of disorders — including high blood pressure, obesity, high cholesterol and insulin resistance — that together increase the risk of stroke, heart disease and type 2 diabetes.
 Metabolic syndrome is also known as syndrome X or insulin-resistance syndrome.

-Metabolic syndrome affects about 20-30% of adults in Australia but can also affect children and adolescents.
+Metabolic syndrome affects about 20 to 30% of adults in Australia but can also affect children and adolescents.

 Metabolic syndrome symptoms